jothiprakasam/Marinescope_AI_clone/README.md

 - The all Respository files and JSON, csv, Netcdf is stored herr.
 - After selection we will intergrate cloud MongoDB.

-#Server 5 - ML server
+# Server 5 - ML server
 - The core ML is implemented for the Insights and Data Visualization and predictions.
 - The RAG + GEMINI is integrated for the Query the chatbot regarding the Insights.

+# Server 5 - Telegram server
+- The implementation of the Telegram chat service using python
+- This server is implemented to access and get insights from the telegram chatbot securly.

 ## Solution Overview